aaronkollasch/photomanager/README.md

 Imports photos into a database and collects them to a specified directory.
 Verifies stored photos based on their checksum.
-Database is stored in a non-proprietary JSON format.
+Database is stored in a non-proprietary, human-readable JSON format.
 Will not modify any photos.

 Photos are organized by the best available date